TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 By noting where changes appear, practitioners can pinpoint which systems need support.

-How AI is Revolutionizing Tongue Diagnosis
+How AI Supports Tongue Pattern Tracking

 - Color variations across all regions